-If your dog doesn't enjoy having their paws touched, you can work up to trimming their nails by gently stroking their feet until the get used to that feeling.
-Once you find that you dog is able to tolerate having their feet touched, you can start by trimming a single nail.
-As your pup becomes better behaved and more tolerant of bring groomed in this way, be sure to reinforce their good behavior with treats and praise.
+If your dog doesn't enjoy having their paws touched, you can work up to trimming their nails by gently stroking their feet until they get used to that feeling.
+Once you find that your dog is able to tolerate having their feet touched, you can start by trimming a single nail.
+As your pup becomes better behaved and more tolerant of being groomed in this way, be sure to reinforce their good behavior with treats and praise.

 Take nail trimming slow to start, even if this means only clipping one nail during each attempt.
 If you’re not comfortable trimming your dog’s nails yourself (or if your dog isn’t able to tolerate it), consider hiring a qualified professional to do it.